$0 Canada Provincial Nominee Program (Alberta) Guide — Quick-Start Checklist

 Who This Is Actually For

 The FGES is not a shortcut.
-The $300,000 net worth requirement, the $100,000 investment minimum, the designated agency vetting process, and the 12-month operation requirement create substantial barriers.
+The $300,000 net worth requirement, the $100,000 investment minimum, the designated agency vetting process, and the stream's operating and performance requirements create substantial barriers.
 It is designed for experienced entrepreneurs and investors who genuinely want to build a business in Alberta — not for people seeking a cheaper alternative to the worker streams.

 If you have: